 - Any other application failures

-If testing produces an unsatisfactory result, you must identify the root cause of the problem before going any further.
+If testing produces an unsatisfactory result, identify the root cause of the problem before going any further.

-Production rollouts can be considered an additional part of the testing process if they are done in stages.
-The initial rollout should be to less critical systems, and if they perform as expected you can continue with the rollout until all systems are updated.
-The testing process can be considered finished when the full rollout is complete and there are no reported issues within a week.
+Production rollouts -- if conducted in stages -- is another part of testing.
+Apply the initial rollout to less critical systems; if they perform as expected, the rollout can continue until all systems are updated.
+The testing process is finished when the full rollout is complete and no issues are reported within a week.
+If any legacy system cannot be patched, it's vital to devise an alternative strategy to mitigate any resultant threats.